Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- Ctrl + ↔ - Navigate a Previous or Current Page
 	- Alt + ↔ - Navigate Tabs
 	- Alt + T - Make New Tab
-	- Ctrl + Tab = Transform Bullet Point into its own Note (Note Refactor: Extract selection to new note - first line as file name)
-		- *Transforms Bullet Point into its own Note then replaces itself with a link in the previous note to go in-depth with this piece of insight.*
 	- Alt + M - Merge Notes (Note composer: Merge current file with another file)
 		- *If you need to know which file you're on lies within the vault.*
 	- Ctrl + R - Toggle Reading Mode in Note